codeslord/cursorevening/README.md

 ## 🚀 Features

+**🔥 Now Powered by FastMCP!** This server has been modernized with the latest FastMCP framework for optimal performance, simplified development, and enhanced reliability.
+All 21 tools are built with FastMCP's declarative approach.

 ### Core Browser Automation
 - **Multi-browser Support**: Chrome, Firefox, Edge with automatic driver management
 - **Session Management**: Concurrent browser instances with intelligent resource management